Wuzzy2/Wuzzy2/README.md

 **You will not find my own code here.** No, forks created exclusively for pull requests don’t count.
 My own code is hosted on [Codeberg.org](https://codeberg.org/Wuzzy).

-**I reject GitHub** because [https://wuzzy.codeberg.page/essays/github/](GitHub is not free software) and suffers from [https://www.gnu.org/philosophy/javascript-trap.html](The JavaScript trap).
+**I reject GitHub** because [GitHub is not free software](https://wuzzy.codeberg.page/essays/github/) and suffers from [the JavaScript Trap](https://www.gnu.org/philosophy/javascript-trap.html).

-If the free software community wants to truly win, we have to go **free software all the way**.
+If the free software movement wants to truly win, we have to go **free software all the way**.
 It is unacceptable we’re tolerating a massive proprietary platform like GitHub and have integrated in our workflow so deeply.

 ### Moving away from GitHub